 The circuit path between the oscillator and the buffer amplifier passes through switching front panel 3.5 mm mono jack J1.
 The jack is wired so that an external AC source plugged in here will interrupt the built-in 100 kHz oscillator and act as a substitute for it.
 This feature allows you to measure ESR at different frequencies, if you so desire.

-If you’re interested in a detailed explanation of how the phase-shift oscillator works, you can find a pdf at the article link.
+If you’re interested in a detailed explanation of how the phase-shift oscillator works, you can find a pdf in the downloads.

 This is it, folks!
 This is where most of the action takes place.
 The first section of op-amp U2 is a voltage-to-current converter where the 100 kHz signal from the oscillator is converted to a current of about 7 mA peak-to-peak.
 The Capacitor Under Test (CUT) is connected inside the feedback loop of this stage via two front panel binding posts, so the same current flows through the CUT.

 Diode D1 — in parallel with the CUT — provides a discharge path for the CUT when you connect it to the ESR meter in case it’s already charged up.
 In normal operation, the voltage across the CUT is so low that D1 never turns on, so has no effect on the operation of the circuit.

 Now that we have established a known AC current through the CUT, it only remains to measure the voltage developed across it.
 The magnitude of this voltage is directly proportional to the ESR of the CUT.
 The ESR is usually very low — a few tens of ohms at the most — so this voltage will be down in the millivolt range.
 The second section of U2 is configured as an AC coupled differential amplifier with a gain of 22, which raises the AC component of the voltage across the CUT to a more convenient level for the meter amplifier stage.